jhpyle/docassemble/_docs/fields.md

 Whether these special data types do anything different from the `file` data type is dependent on the web browser.
 Mobile browsers are the most likely to respond to these features.

+For more information about uploading files, and for instructions on uploading signature images, see the [Uploads](#uploads) subsection.

 ## <a name="fields yesno"></a><a name="fields noyes"></a>Yes/no fields